kervinck/gigatron-rom/Utils/lcc/README.md

 $
 ```

-All of lcc is now in a the directory Utils/lcc/build/.
+All of `lcc` is now in the directory Utils/lcc/build/.
 The compiler
-has many subprograms and files, with lcc itself being the driver
+has many subprograms and files, with `lcc` itself being the driver
 for it all.
 We can simply keep everything there.

 Next compile the test program.
 The Gigatron backend requires Python